 Results with multiple or mixed HCV genotypes (eg, 1, 5; 1a, 2; or 3, 5) may be due to mixed genotype infection or assay probe cross-reactivity.
 Only those specimens with multiple or mixed genotype results containing genotype 1 but no subtype will be automatically evaluated with the subsequent test HCVGR / Hepatitis C Virus Genotype Resolution, Serum.

 This assay should not be used as a screening test for hepatitis C virus (HCV) infection.
 It should be requested only on specimens obtained from patients confirmed to have HCV RNA levels in serum of > or =500 IU/mL.

 Known cross-reactivity between the assay probes and various HCV genotypes limits the ability of this assay to identify multiple HCV genotypes present in a given specimen.
-Such cross-reactivity or the actual presence of multiple HCV genotypes in the same specimen may result in an "Indeterminate" test result.
+Such cross-reactivity or the actual presence of multiple HCV genotypes in the same specimen may result in an "Indeterminate" or multiple / mixed genotype result.

 1. Germer JJ, Mandrekar JN, Bendel JL, et al: Hepatitis C virus genotypes in clinical specimens tested at a national reference testing laboratory in the United States.
 J Clin Microbiol 2011;49:3040-3043

 2. American Association for the Study of Liver Diseases and the Infectious Diseases Society of America.
 Recommendations for testing, managing, and treating hepatitis C. Available from URL: http://www.hcvguidelines.org/full-report-view.
 Accessed August, 2015